 ~$17 (19 oz)

-✅ Strengths: Three essential ceramides + hyaluronic acid + MVE technology.
-Actively repairs the skin barrier.
+Strengths: Three essential ceramides + hyaluronic acid + MVE technology.
+Supports the moisture barrier feel.
 Rich texture without greasiness.

 Check Price on Amazon